Why Attend the Western Section Annual Meeting?

 The Western Section of The Wildlife Society’s Annual Meeting attracts a diverse blend of over 600 wildlife professionals, managers, students, and academics who study and manage wildlife species, habitats, and issues related to their conservation.

 Attendees come from the Section (California, Nevada, and Hawaii) and all over the western United States.
 Participants will attend concurrent technical sessions spanning a broad spectrum of topics, learn about a wide variety of studies and projects during the poster session, enjoy a keynote address, engage in a plenary discussion, and take advantage of the opportunity to network with peers and experts.

-This conference is especially valuable for students and early career professionals.
-There are several special workshops such as building resumes, making presentations and being effective in job interviews.
-There is also a post-conference student weekend planned in Point Reyes.
-The conference is a great place for students to meet peers and create a professional network.
+This meeting is especially valuable for students and early career professionals.
+There are several special workshops scheduled such as building resumes, making oral presentations, getting papers published, and being effective in job interviews.
+The Annual Meeting is a great place for students to meet peers and create an ongoing professional network of their own.

-I hope you are thinking that you cannot wait to attend this conference.
+I hope you are thinking that you cannot wait to attend this meeting.
 It is a valuable opportunity to learn and connect.
-Find more details and register at: http://tws-west.org/santarosa2015/.
-I look forward to seeing you in Santa Rosa in January!
+We look forward to seeing you in February!